andrewlouie/Code-Challenge-WEB/README.md

 ## Tasks
 Use the technology that you see fit to develop a new community page that looks as close as possible to the design mock-up.

+Attention to detail is important (*container sizes, positioning, and fonts*)

-Bonus points for adding Javascript enhancement (Feel free to use your imagination and show off your skills with whatever frameworks you are comfortable with.
-We use jQuery in our platform currently.)
+Bonus points for adding Javascript enhancement (*Feel free to use your imagination and show off your skills with whatever frameworks you are comfortable with.
+We use jQuery in our platform currently.*)

 ## Submission
 When you complete this, compress your project directory and submit the archive to [careers@igloosoftware.com](mailto:careers@igloosoftware.com) with a subject line of **RE: Code Challenge WEB**.
 If the archive is too large to send via email, please store it in "the cloud," making sure that it is publicly available, and instructions to retrieve it have been provided.